-After a meeting at the MoD on the 14th April 1982 during which the concept was evolved, the SS Atlantic Conveyor was designated to carry a number of Harriers and helicopters south, the Harriers were to replace expected combat losses.
+After a meeting at the MoD on the 14th of April 1982 during which the concept was evolved, the SS Atlantic Conveyor was designated to carry several Harriers and helicopters south, the Harriers were to replace expected combat losses.

 She sailed from Liverpool the day after, bound for Devonport.